Isabelle Doran, Chair, Head of Policy & Public Affairs

-Dirk is the CEO of Bridgeman Images.
-In his current role, Dirk is engaged in all the aspects of Image Licensing across the globe and is a Director of Picsel.
+Dirk Hendrickx advises Bridgeman Images, engaged in all the aspects of image licensing across the globe, and is a Director of PICSEL.
 A Dutch national, Dirk moved to the UK in 2004, after having lived and worked in the USA, France, and Germany (and of course the Netherlands).
-After a myriad of successful international commercial roles, Dirk became a Managing Director for the first more than 6 yeas’ ago.
+After a myriad of successful international commercial roles, Dirk became a Managing Director for the first time more than 6 years ago.

 In his spare time, Dirk likes to spend time with his daughters, swimming and being outdoors.
 In the last few years, Dirk is and has been a Director/Trustee of various School Trusts with a particular focus to support the development of children growing up under less privileged circumstances.